edgemicro-kubernetes/edgemicro-k8/docs/bookinfo.md

 gateway   *         35.188.95.103   80        6m
 ```

-Go to the browser and hit http://gateway-external-address and hit couple of times.
-You should see that spikearrest gets engaged.
+Go to the browser and hit http://gateway-external-address/productpage and hit couple of times.
+You should see spikearrest gets engaged.

 ### Celeberate